Doctor of Medicine

 The Duke University School of Medicine is widely recognized as one of the best medical schools in the nation, based on reputation, selectivity, research activity, and faculty resources.

 For Visiting Medical Students

 Third and fourth year students at qualifying medical schools may complete a one-month subinternship at Duke.
 Subinternships are available in all surgery divisions.
 Information and participation criteria are available at the Duke University School of Medicine visiting student program Web site.

 For Duke University School of Medicine Students

 The surgery core course for Duke’s medical degree program is given during the second year and consists of an eight-week clinical clerkship.
-Surgery provides six rotations annually with approximately 17 students per rotation—training 102 medical students annually.
+Surgery provides six rotations annually with approximately 17 students per rotation—training over 120 medical students annually.
 The primary goal of this course is the presentation of concepts and principles that characterize the disciplines of surgery.

 For more information, please contact: